Paula O’Connor Therapy

 Welcome, thank you for stopping by.

-I am a registered counsellor providing one-to-one therapy for adults, couples and young people.
-I have specialist training in relationship problems, porn addiction, compulsive sexual behaviour, bereavement and issues faced by teenagers.
+I am a registered counsellor providing holistic therapy for individual adults and couples.
+I have specialist training in relationship problems including conflict, communication difficulties, intimacy problems, infidelity, problematic porn use, compulsive sexual behaviour, sex addiction.

 I endeavour to create a calm, non-judgemental therapeutic space where you can feel comfortable to explore any issues that are concerning you, overcome them and make lasting changes.